Ethnographic Research Methods

 5. Demonstrate analytical articulation and writing skills by completing a mini ethnography.

 Students are required to read the assigned material for the week in advance.
 The autumn term sessions will focus on ethnographies and associated critical readings.
 These sessions will be characterised by a mixed format of lecturing, discussion, group activity, and film clip discussion.
-A typical session will consist of a 20 minutes lecture, group discussion, and mock method practice on some days (such as interviews, participant observation, etc.) within the class room.

 Assessment items, weightings and deadlines